 Instead of making paper airplanes from paper handouts during summer classes, why not spend some cash on a aerodynamic paper plane?
 And if you’re a vintage plane aficionado, then you’ll definitely enjoy this Pilot & Captain Vintage Turbo Flyer!

-If you think superhero comic books are getting darker and serious, how about some good old-fashion comic book storytelling with a mix of sci-fi, comedy and fun?
+How about some good old-fashion comic book storytelling with a mix of sci-fi, comedy and fun?
 Check out Dan Boultwood’s It Came!
 Titan Comics collects the 4 issues of It Came! into one tidy hardbound trade.

 Retro art deco by Danish designer Mads Berg.